Second Schleswig War: The international situation

 In the First Schleswig War, the possibility of Russian intervention on the side of Denmark had proved decisive in deciding the outcome of the war.
 The Crimean War had changed the entire posture of Russian foreign policy.
 Before the Crimean War, Russia had been the most reactionary of the European states and the one most committed to more or less upholding the status quo established by the Congress of Vienna in 1815.
 After the Crimean War, Russia was now a revisionist power out to challenge the European status quo, and any developments likely to change the European power structure were now welcome in St. Petersburg.
-Furthermore, the Crimean War and its aftermath made it extremely unlikely that Russia would work together with Britain and/or France, which established a room for maneuver for Prussia that did not exist in 1848–50.
+Furthermore, the Crimean War and its aftermath made it extremely unlikely that Russia would work together with Britain or France, which established a room for maneuver for Prussia that did not exist in 1848–1850.

 Tsar Alexander II saw the possibility of a stronger Prussia as a way of weakening France.
-During the Polish Uprising of 1863–1864, Napoleon III had taken a strongly pro-Polish line, which increased the already considerable mistrust and dislike of France in St. Petersburg.
-Alexander tended to favor a pro-Prussian line provided that Bismarck gave assurances that Prussia would not annex Denmark proper, and limit its ambitions to the two duchies.
+During the Polish Uprising of 1863–1864, Napoleon III had taken a strongly pro-Polish line, which increased the already considerable mistrust and dislike of France in St. Petersburg (Kissinger lists this as a prime example of "strategic frivolity").
+Alexander tended to favour a pro-Prussian line provided that Bismarck gave assurances that Prussia would not annex Denmark proper, and limit its ambitions to the two duchies.

-Britain was the power most committed to supporting Denmark, but while Britain had the world's most powerful navy the relatively small size of the all-volunteer British Army led London to need a continental ally to provide the necessary military force on land.
+Britain was the power most committed to supporting Denmark, but while Britain had the world's most powerful navy, the relatively small size of the all-volunteer British Army led London to need a continental ally to provide the necessary military force on land.
 The Crimean War had so poisoned Anglo-Russian relations that it proved impossible for London and St. Petersburg to work together during the crisis.
-Additionally, in the American Civil War the United States Navy blockaded the South, causing the so-called "cotton famine" that gravely damaged the British economy.
-Though Britain had found an alternative source of cotton in the form of Egypt, the "cotton famine" and the efforts of blockade runners to smuggle cotton out of the Confederate States of America to Britain had led to acute Anglo-American tensions with many Americans perceiving Britain to be supporting the Confederacy.
-The continual mistrust between Washington and London posed constraints on British foreign policy and limited London's options during the Second Schleswig War.
+Additionally, in the American Civil War, the United States Navy blockaded the South, causing the so-called "cotton famine" that gravely damaged the British economy.
+Although Britain had found an alternative source of cotton in the form of Egypt, the "cotton famine" and the efforts of blockade runners to smuggle cotton out of the Confederate States of America to Britain had led to acute Anglo-American tensions with many Americans perceiving Britain to be supporting the Confederacy.
+The continual mistrust between Washington and London posed constraints on British foreign policy and limited London's options during the Second Schleswig War with much of the British Army being stationed in what is now Canada to guard against a possible American invasion.

 Finally, after the Indian Mutiny of 1857–58, the British army in India was vastly increased.
-The fact that much of the British army was garrisoning India led to a shortage of British troops being free for operations in Europe.
+The fact that much of the British army was garrisoning India and Canada led to a shortage of British troops being free for operations in Europe.